 If you noticed a change, then underneath the surface conflict was most likely one of these two core issues; or perhaps it was explicitly one of them.
 If you did not notice a change, it may be unrelated.
 However, it’s hard to deny that if you felt truly loved, heard, and appreciated in your relationship that it would likely be easier to work through the issue at hand.

 How Do I Work With These Issues?

-In my practice as a psychotherapist I have found two things to be invaluable in helping both individuals in a couple to feel heard, loved, and appreciated.
+In my practice I have found two things to be invaluable in helping both individuals in a couple to feel heard, loved, and appreciated.
 They are Non-Violent Communication (NVC) and The 5 Love Languages.
-When practiced skillfully and regularly, both approaches drastically increase each partners felt sense of being truly heard and loved.
+If there is love in the relationship, then regularly practicing these approaches tends to drastically increase each partner’s felt sense of being truly heard and loved.
 If a foundation of these essential qualities is established, other obstacles that arise, that perhaps once felt too big to address, suddenly become workable.
 Some of them even fade away on their own.

 NVC, created by Marshall Rosenberg, Ph.D, was designed to aid in high conflict situations by removing the attack and defend cycle (violence) that often takes over and impedes resolution.
 Over the past 20 years NVC has been used the world over to aid in peace talks between warring nations, in restorative justice cases, and in couples therapy—which let’s face it, can often resemble warring nations.

 NVC has four simple steps (we’ll use relationship examples):

 - Make an Observation: “When you come home and go right to watching T.V. without saying ‘Hi’ and connecting . .